t2-project/documentation/source/microservices/arch.rst

 The `Eventuate CDC Service <https://eventuate.io/docs/manual/eventuate-tram/latest/cdc-configuration.html>`__ realizes the `Transactional Outboxing Pattern <https://microservices.io/patterns/data/transactional-outbox.html>`__ required by the Saga Pattern.

-The default value for polling is 500 milliseconds (property ``eventuatelocal.cdc.polling.interval.in.milliseconds``).
-Because of this one Saga operation needs around 3 seconds to finish.
-You can change the polling interval by setting the environment variable ``EVENTUATELOCAL_CDC_POLLING_INTERVAL_IN_MILLISECONDS`` to a different value.
+Since we are using Postgres, there are two strategies for reading messages/events available to the CDC reader: Postgres WAL and Polling.
+The default value for polling is 500 milliseconds, which results in a delay of about 3 seconds for the whole Saga operation.
+Therefore, we switched to Postgres WAL, which is more time efficient and results in a delay of only about 200 milliseconds (without concurrent requests).

 ================================== ==============
 Dependency                         Version